Evant, Texas: History

 The town of Evant was first a settlement called "Langford Cove", settled by Asa Langford and his family in 1855.
 Langford served as postmaster in the first post office, named "Cove", established in February 1876.
 By the late 1850s, Langford had built a general store, a blacksmith shop, and a sawmill near the current site of the town.

-An Alabama man named Evant Brooks purchased some 160 acre of land from Langford in the late 1870s.
+An Alabama man named Evan T. Brooks purchased some 160 acre of land from Langford in the late 1870s.
 In 1881, Brooks donated 60 acre of land "for sale and settlement as a town", and by 1884 the growing community changed its name to "Evant" in Brooks' honor.
 In the 1890s, the community had a cotton gin, three general stores, a gristmill, and a hotel.
 Its population was around 10 residents.

 Evant continued to grow, reporting a peak population of 550 sometime in the 1950s.
 The town was formally incorporated in the mid-1970s.
 Its population at the time was 540 and has continued to shrink.
 According to the 1990 census, the town's population was 444, and by 2000 it had dropped to 393.

 Geography

-Evant is located on the border of Coryell and Hamilton counties at 31°28'35" North, 98°9'6" West (31.476352, –98.151694).
+Evant is located on the border of Coryell and Hamilton counties.
 U.S. Routes 84 and 281 intersect on the north side of town; US 84 leads east 24 mi to Gatesville and west 25 mi to Goldthwaite, while US 281 leads north 16 mi to Hamilton and south 29 mi to Lampasas.